goldcaddy77/warthog-starter/README.md

 ## Setup

-To get things set up, run `yarn bootstrap`.
+To get things set up, start postgres with `yarn postgres:start`, then `yarn bootstrap` in another tab.

 ## Running the server

-Run `yarn start` to run the server.
+Start postgres with `yarn postgres:start`, then `yarn start` to run the server.

 ## Using GraphQL Playground